thezmmm/BookTrendsRecSys/README.md

 | `save_model(model, path)` / `load_model(path)`                                           | Saves or loads a trained ALS model.                                           |
 | `update_model_with_new_data(spark, old_dataset_path, new_dataset_path, model_save_path)` | Merges new data with existing data, retrains, and saves the updated model.    |

+### Results
+The ALS model was evaluated on the test set, achieving a RMSE of `0.8230`.

+Interpretation:

+On average, predicted ratings deviate by ~0.82 points on the 1–5 scale.

+The model effectively captures user-book preferences and handles sparse rating data.

+The model provides reasonably accurate book recommendations, helping users discover new books based on their previous ratings.

 ## 📊 Book Data Analysis Module
 This module performs **exploratory data analysis (EDA)** and visualization on the `books.csv` dataset.
 It provides insights into book ratings, publication trends, language distributions, and popular titles through various charts and plots.